tretinha/tretinha/content/en/posts/k8s-first-impressions.md

 want logs only, for satan's sakes, I want to be able to run commands on the machine) is a very frustrating experience; your failed containers just don't exist anymore when a deploy fails, which means you can't access an unexistent machine.
-I didn't completely overcome this until now, I just got better at describing my services and deployments and didn't need that much to go into the machines.
+I didn't completely overcome this, I just got better at describing my services and deployments and didn't need that much to go into the machines.
 That's a bummer.

 Looking in the perspective of a company, it's very good to use Kubernetes because it's very easy to understand how to deploy the app.
 The knowledge gets